carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 > ## Changing input text
 >
-> What do you need to change to print another text on the command line?
+> What do you need to change to print different text on the command line?
 >
 > > ## Solution
 > >